ver04/python_practice/README.md

 - an essential step in any data analysis project, to gain insights and make informed decisions about your data.
 In this section, I will cover the different techniques and tools used to explore and understand data - e.g. how to summarize data, detect outliers, visualize distributions, and identify patterns and relationships between variables.

 <b>3.
 Data Manipulation</b> :hammer_and_wrench:
-- in this section, I will cover various techniques and tools for manipulating data, such as filtering, merging, grouping, and pivoting.
+- in this section, I will cover various techniques and tools for manipulating data, such as filtering, sorting and subsetting.

 <b>4.
 Data Cleaning</b> :broom:
-- techniques for cleaning and preprocessing data, including handling missing values, removing duplicates, and transforming data.
+- techniques for cleaning and preprocessing data, including handling missing values, removing duplicates, and transforming data (merging, grouping, and pivoting).

 <b>5.
 Data Visualization</b> :bar_chart:
 - different types of visualizations for exploring and presenting data, including bar charts, line charts, scatter plots, and histograms.